Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

 see \cite{GNP} for the details.

-This connection motivated the question of the limit behavior of $X^{(j)}_L$ and $Y_L^{(j)}$ as the width $L$ tends to infinity, this was asked in \cite{G-MSRI}, \cite{GP}.
-In the present paper we compute the asymptotic behavior of these two quantities in the homogeneous case, i.e.\ when $z_i=1$, $i=1,\dots,L.$
+This connection motivated the question of the limit behavior of $X^{(j)}_L$ and $Y_L^{(j)}$ as the width $L$ tends to infinity; this was asked in \cite{G-MSRI,GP}.
+In the present paper we compute the asymptotic behavior of these two quantities in the homogeneous case, that is, when $z_i=1$, $i=1,\ldots,L$.

 \begin{theorem} As $L\to\infty$ we have

 and